 Gynecomastia Surgery In Gainesville, FL

-Depending on the extent of the problem, gynecomastia may be treated with excision of the breast bud, liposuction of the fatty tissue, or a combination of both procedures.
-Occasionally, a secondary procedure to reduce excess skin or to return the nipple to a more normal position may be needed.
-Results can vary but generally, patients have a chest that is flatter, firmer, and better contoured.
-Additionally, patients feel more comfortable in form-fitting clothing or going without a shirt.
+Depending on the severity of the condition, gynecomastia can be treated through surgical excision or removal of the patient’s breast bud, or liposuction of the fatty breast tissue.
+In some cases, a combination of both procedures may be the best option.
+Additionally, a secondary procedure, in which excess skin is removed, or the nipple is restored to a more natural position on the chest, may be required.
+Results from gynecomastia surgery can vary from patient to patient.
+Generally, however, for patients who undergo this procedure, their chest is firmer, flatter, and optimally contoured.
+This allows them to feel more comfortable going without a shirt and wearing form-fitting clothing.
+Why wait?
+Reclaim your self-confidence and schedule a consultation today!

 Natural Hormonal Changes

+Certain conditions can result in the enlargement of male breast tissue, including alcoholism, adrenal tumors, kidney disease, cirrhosis or liver failure, liver disease, or thyroid disease.
 Any condition that interferes with normal testosterone production, such as pituitary insufficiency or Klinefelter’s syndrome, can cause gynecomastia.
-Thyroid issues, kidney failure, cirrhosis or liver failure, malnutrition and tumors involving the testes, adrenal glands or the pituitary gland are other risk factors.
+Malnutrition and tumors involving the testes, adrenal glands, or pituitary glands are other risk factors for the development of gynecomastia.

-The second method is used when the surgeon needs to remove glandular tissue and/or excess skin, reduce the size of the areola or reposition the nipple.
+For procedures using liposuction, Dr. Tyrone inserts a cannula, or a thin and hollow tube, through several incisions and moves it back and forth to loosen excess fat, which is then removed by vacuum suction.
+Surgical gynecomastia excision is a method used when Dr. Tyrone needs to remove glandular tissue and/or excess skin, reduce the size of the areola, or reposition the nipple.
 Sometimes both methods are combined.
 Incision patterns vary depending on individual patients’ conditions and preferences.

-After your Gainesville male breast reduction surgery, dressings or bandages will be applied to the incisions to minimize swelling and support your new chest contour as it heals.
-A thin tube may be temporarily placed under the skin to drain excess blood or fluid that may accumulate.
-Your surgeon will provide specific instructions for postoperative care of surgical sites and drains, including required downtime and follow-up visits.
-Dr. Tyrone may provide oral medications to aid healing, reduce pain and decrease the potential for infection.
-If you experience shortness of breath, chest pain or an unusual heartbeat, seek medical attention immediately.
+After your Gainesville male breast reduction surgery, Dr. Tyrone will dress your incisions with surgical bandages in order to help minimize swelling and support your new chest contour as it starts to heal.
+He may place a temporary, thin tube under your skin to drain excess blood or fluid that may accumulate.
+Dr. Tyrone will provide you with specific, comprehensive post-operative instructions detailing how to care for the surgical sites and drains, required downtime, and follow-up appointments.
+Dr. Tyrone may provide you with oral medications to help facilitate healing, reduce your pain, and decrease your risk of infection.
+If you experience shortness of breath, chest pain, or an unusual heartbeat, seek medical attention immediately.
+For more information about recovering from gynecomastia surgery, contact our office.

 Frequently Asked Questions